amscanne/huptime/README.md

     # Zero downtime restart.
     killall -HUP myservice

-If there is a pidfile, you can remove that:
+If there is a pidfile, it can be reset on restart:

     # Start the service.
     huptime --unlink /var/run/myservice.pid /usr/bin/myservice &